 You need to have resided continuously in the state (or the USCIS district) where you will file your naturalization application (Form N-400) for three months beforehand.
 Unless you move to another state, you'll likely satisfy this requirement as you build up your three or five years of continuous residence.

 Questions for Your Attorney

-- How long will it take for the USCIS to decide my application for citizenship?
+- How long will it take USCIS to decide my application for citizenship?